 2. Sleep Paralysis

-You start to wake up in the morning and realize you can’t move a muscle or speak.
+You start to wake up in the morning and realise you can’t move a muscle or speak.
 It can last from several seconds to several minutes, and it’s completely terrifying.

 That’s why you probably have no recollection of your late-night jaunts.
 The prescription sleep-aid Ambien (known as Zolpidem in South Africa) has been linked to some of the more bizarre sleepwalking incidents including cooking, binge eating, and driving while zonked out.